Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Intel (INTC)

-The turnaround narrative is dated.
 18A has three confirmed external customers: Amazon, Microsoft, US DoD.
 NVIDIA and Broadcom tested 18A but have not committed to production.
 Apple has 18A-P PDK and is running simulations.
-CEO Lip-Bu Tan publicly embraced external customers in 2026.
+The equity now trades at a triple-digit forward P/E — the turnaround is fully priced.

 Risk: If any testing customer walks, the multiple compresses fast.
-The turnaround is now fully priced.

 GlobalFoundries (GFS)